Kill Jackie

 Kill Jackie is an upcoming television series for Amazon Prime Video starring Catherine Zeta-Jones, adapted from the Nick Harkaway novel The Price You Pay under his pseudonym Aidan Truhen.
+It is scheduled to be released on 2 October 2026.

 Premise

-A wealthy art dealer with a secret past discovers she’s the target of a lethal squad of hitmen known as The Seven Demons.
+A wealthy art dealer with a secret past discovers she's the target of a lethal squad of hitmen known as The Seven Demons.
+Rather than fleeing, she uses her dark web connections and brutal ingenuity to hunt down the killers one by one.